maxdev1/ghost/README.md

 # ABOUT GHOST
 **Ghost** is an operating system for the Intel x86 platform written from scratch in C++ and assembly.
-It aspires to follow a pure micro kernel design and do stuff as clean as possible.
-Some of the important features are:

-- multiprocessor & multithreading support
+It's based on a (almost) pure microkernel design.

+## Status
+This is the bleeding edge source version of November 17, 2016.
+Version 0.5.4

+I've reworked a lot of stuff since the last revision and fixed many bugs.
+The client-canvas is finished and used in the terminal/desktop.
+Started the implementation of a new, VT100 compatible terminal and a custom shell (`gosh`).
+Added various features to the window server, including event transfer to the client, exit-event when the main window of a program closes, remove components when their process dies and more.

+Also added a JavaScript interpreter program (`js`) which bases on the Duktape JS engine.

+## Features
-- window server, GUI with homemade toolkit
+- Command-line & GUI environment
+- Multiprocessor support
+- PS/2 keyboard & mouse driver, VESA video driver
+- Kernel written from scratch
-- patched GCC, OS specific toolchain
+- Patched GCC, OS specific toolchain
-- custom libc implementation
+- Custom libc implementation
 - libstdc++ port
-- extensive kernel API library (libapi)
+- Extensive kernel API library (libapi)
-- userspace C++ library (libuser)
+- Userspace C++ library (libuser)
-- PS/2 keyboard & mouse driver, VESA video driver
-- userspace filesystem driver support
+- Userspace filesystem driver support
 - ELF binary support
-- ipc mechanisms: pipes, signals, messages, shared memory
+- Various IPC mechanisms: pipes, signals, messages, shared memory
-- named processes
-- serial COM1 kernel logging
+- Serial COM1 kernel logging
-- virtual 8086 for BIOS calls
+- Virtual 8086 for BIOS calls

-## Status
-This is the bleeding edge source version of August 18, 2016.
-Version 0.5.3

-Currently working on the canvas implementation that is essential for any other GUI related working.
-Planning a desktop implementation.

-## Structure
-- `applications`
-	sources for the essential system applications
-- `documentation`
-	about kernel concepts and features
-- `kernel`
-	sources of the kernel
-- `libapi`
-	sources of the userspace API library
-- `libc`
-	sources of the Ghost C library implementation
-- `libuser`
-	sources of the C++ userspace library
-- `patches`
-	patches & instructions for ports and toolchain setup
-- `tools`
-	set of tools that are used for development

-There is an additional repository, the `ghost-sysroot` that is used as the base for the filesystem image for a blank installation.

-## Building Ghost
+## Documentation
-See the `patches/toolchain/TOOLCHAIN.md` for instructions on how to set up the toolchain.
+See the `documentation` folder for documentation.
+It contains information about the technical design as well as building instructions.

 ## Contact
 If you want to get in contact, contribute to the project or have any questions,